cs544-wisc/f23/p7/README.md

 docker exec -it p7 python3 /files/plot.py
 ```

-It should produce a `files/month.svg` file that looks something like
+It should produce a `files/month.svg` file that has the average max-temperature
-this:
+for the latest recorded year of "January", "February", and "March".
+It should looks something like this:

 ![Month Averages](./month.svg "Month Averages")